biobakery/maaslin/README.md

 **Solution:** Most likely, you need to set the main MaAsLin script (Maaslin.R) to executable.

+When trying to run with an args file it appears that these parameters are not applied to the run.

+**Solution:** The args file was used when running MaAsLin with sfle.
+Please provide the args on the command line or as options to the MaAsLin function.

 ## How to Run in Galaxy ##